Saltyfunnel/hypr/README.md

-# ☕ Saltyfunnel’s Hyprland Config
+☕ Saltyfunnel’s Hyprland Config

-*(Lovingly duct-taped together by me, technically typed by ChatGPT)*

-## 🧠 What This Repo *Really* Is
+(Lovingly duct-taped together by me, technically typed by a committee of AIs) 🧠 What This Repo Really Is: A Monument to My Failure

-This is not a professional Hyprland configuration.
-This is a museum exhibit of “I saw this in a screenshot and wanted it too,” built using:

-* 10% effort
-* 30% stubborn googling
-* 60% hoping AI knows what it’s doing
+Let's be clear: I am a total Linux noob.
+This is not configuration; it's digital spite.
+This entire Hyprland setup is a battlefield where I, the completely unqualified user, fought a grueling, multi-round battle against three different Large Language Models (LLMs) to make my desktop look like something I saw on Reddit.

+It was assembled using:

+    5% My brain (mostly for the copy/paste part)

+    25% Stubborn, rage-filled googling

+    70% Screaming at ChatGPT, Claude, and Gemini until one of them finally gave in.

-The result is a setup that *looks* clean and minimal… as long as you don’t read the scripts or ask how anything works.
+The result is a desktop that looks clean and minimal... but is held together by the tears of my sanity and countless chat history logs.

-If it runs: credit the robots.
-If it doesn’t: I was never here, I deny everything.
+If it runs: The AI won the argument, and I give them full credit.
+If it doesn’t: I deny knowing anything about Linux, I was never here.

 ## 🖼️ Screenshots